ForkingPaths2040/Progression/README.md

 ## Project Description

-This app is designed to learn skateboarding tricks along with motivating users to continue learning as they get to track their progress through a video log.
+This app is designed to learn skateboarding tricks along with motivating users to continue learning as they get to see others progress through a video log.

 ## API and Data Sample